JohnArochaDev/Weather-App/README.md

   - sign up.
   - sign in.
   - sign out.
-  - create my own Team.
-  - update my Team.
+  - check the weather anywhere in the world
+  - save locations
-  - view a complete Pokédex.
+  - view my locations and their corresponding forcasts
-  - see all the details of a selected Pokémon.
+  - select a location on a google map window
+  - Display a 7 day forcast and a current forcast

 ## Wireframe
 ![alt text](Public/Wireframe.png)